TyRicard/CSC445Program/README.md

 As an aside, on a couple files, the assignmts for the optimization variables differed from the expected values, but this could be explained as multiple points producing the optimal value.

 ## Software Architecture
-To discuss the Software Architecture, several sections will be used: the sections are (1) Program Source Files, (2) Test Scenarios, and (3) Additional Information.
+To discuss the Software Architecture, several sections will be used: the sections are (1) Program Source Files, (2) Test Scenarios, and (3) Architecture Summary.

 ### Program Source Files
 As expected, several source files were used throughout the course of this project, and a brief description of each source file is provided below.
 Note, these are the files used for the basic program, and therefore, the files associated with extra features are ignored.